six-two/mkdocs-placeholder-plugin/docs/configuration.md

 ### placeholder_css

-The path to the file, where the plugin will write its CSS (cascading style sheets) code to.
+The path to the file, where the plugin will write its CSS (Cascading Style Sheets) code to.
 There are three different setups you can do:

 1. Point it to an existing file with CSS code.